 Create Phase (25 Minutes): Follow the building instructions and Programming Help to build and program the LEGO® model.
-Each WeDo 2.0 model takes an average of 20 minutes to build, but this can vary depending on the age and building experience of your pupils.
+Each WeDo 2.0 model takes an average of 20 minutes to build, but this can vary depending on the age and building experience of your students.

-Test Phase (20 Minutes): solve the tasks that are proposed in the lesson flow.
+Test Phase (20 Minutes): solve the tasks proposed in the lesson flow.